opsnull/blog.opsnull.com/content/rust/rust-lang/index.md

 ```

-### <span class="section-num">24.4</span> 常用 macro {#常用-macro}
+### <span class="section-num">25.4</span> 常用 macro {#常用-macro}

-file!(), line!(), column!() file!() expands to a string literal: the current filename. line!() and
+file!(), line!(), column!() file!()

+expands to a string literal: the current filename. line!() and column!() expand to u32 literals
-column!() expand to u32 literals giving the current line and column (counting from 1).
-If one macro
+giving the current line and column (counting from 1).
+If one macro calls another, which calls
-calls another, which calls another, all in different files, and the last macro calls file!(), line!
+another, all in different files, and the last macro calls file!(), line!  (), or column!(), it will
-(), or column!(), it will expand to indicate the location of the first macro call.
+expand to indicate the location of the first macro call.

 stringify!(...tokens...)

 Expands to a string literal containing the given tokens.
-The assert! macro
+The assert! macro uses this to generate an
-uses this to generate an error message that includes the code of the assertion.
-Macro calls in the
+error message that includes the code of the assertion.
+Macro calls in the argument are not
-argument are not expanded: stringify!(line!()) expands to the string "line!()".
-Rust constructs the
+expanded: stringify!(line!()) expands to the string "line!()".
+Rust constructs the string from the
-string from the tokens, so there are no line breaks or comments in the string.
+tokens, so there are no line breaks or comments in the string.

 concat!(str0, str1, ...)

 Expands to a single string literal made by concatenating its arguments.
-Rust also defines these macros for querying the build environment:
+Rust also defines these
+macros for querying the build environment:

 cfg!(...)

-Expands to a Boolean constant, true if the current build configuration matches the
+Expands to a Boolean constant, true if the current build configuration matches the condition in
-condition in parentheses.
+parentheses.

+env!("VAR_NAME")

-env!("VAR_NAME") Expands to a string: the value of the specified environment variable at compile
+Expands to a string: the value of the specified environment variable at compile time.
+If the
-time.
-If the variable doesn’t exist, it’s a compilation error.
-This would be fairly worthless
+variable doesn’t exist, it’s a compilation error.
+This would be fairly worthless except that Cargo
-except that Cargo sets several interesting environment variables when it compiles a crate.
-For
+sets several interesting environment variables when it compiles a crate.
+For example, to get your
-example, to get your crate’s current version string, you can write: let version =
+crate’s current version string, you can write: let version = env!("CARGO_PKG_VERSION"); A full list
-env!("CARGO_PKG_VERSION"); A full list of these environment variables is included in the Cargo
+of these environment variables is included in the Cargo documentation.

-documentation.
+option_env!("VAR_NAME")

-option_env!("VAR_NAME") This is the same as env! except that it returns an Option&lt;&amp;'static str&gt; that
+This is the same as env! except that it returns an Option&lt;&amp;'static str&gt; that is None if the
-is None if the specified variable is not set.
+specified variable is not set.

+include!("file.rs")

-include!("file.rs") Expands to the contents of the specified file, which must be valid Rust
+Expands to the contents of the specified file, which must be valid Rust code—either an expression or
-code—either an expression or a sequence of items.
+a sequence of items.

+include_str!("file.txt")

-include_str!("file.txt") Expands to a &amp;'static str containing the text of the specified file.
-You
+Expands to a &amp;'static str containing the text of the specified file.
+You can use it like this: const
-can use it like this: const COMPOSITOR_SHADER: &amp;str = include_str!("../resources/compositor.glsl");
+COMPOSITOR_SHADER: &amp;str = include_str!("../resources/compositor.glsl"); If the file doesn’t exist or
-If the file doesn’t exist or is not valid UTF-8, you’ll get a compilation error.
+is not valid UTF-8, you’ll get a compilation error.

+include_bytes!("file.dat")

-include_bytes!("file.dat") This is the same except the file is treated as binary data, not UTF-8
-text.
-The result is a &amp;'static [u8].
+This is the same except the file is treated as binary data, not UTF-8 text.
+The result is a &amp;'static
+[u8].

+todo!(), unimplemented!()

-todo!(), unimplemented!() These are equivalent to panic!(), but convey a different
+These are equivalent to panic!(), but convey a different intent. unimplemented!() goes in if
-intent. unimplemented!() goes in if clauses, match arms, and other cases that are not yet
+clauses, match arms, and other cases that are not yet handled.
+It always panics. todo!() is much the
-handled.
-It always panics. todo!() is much the same, but conveys the idea that this code simply has
-yet to be written; some IDEs flag it for notice.
+same, but conveys the idea that this code simply has yet to be written; some IDEs flag it for
+notice.

+matches!(value, pattern)

-matches!(value, pattern) Compares a value to a pattern, and returns true if it matches, or false
+Compares a value to a pattern, and returns true if it matches, or false otherwise.
+It’s equivalent
-otherwise.
-It’s equivalent to writing: match value { pattern =&gt; true, _ =&gt; false } If you’re looking
+to writing: match value { pattern =&gt; true, _ =&gt; false } If you’re looking for an exercise in basic
-for an exercise in basic macro-writing, this is a good macro to replicate—especially since the real
+macro-writing, this is a good macro to replicate—especially since the real implementation, which you
-implementation, which you can see in the standard library documentation, is quite simple.
+can see in the standard library documentation, is quite simple.

-### <span class="section-num">24.5</span> attribute {#attribute}
+### <span class="section-num">25.5</span> attribute macro {#attribute-macro}

 attribute 有两种形式: